Love, Like Ghosts (Mojo Mysteries series book 1) is available for purchase from the usual vendors

 The alert sounded again.
 He glanced at the chat icon on the dock.
 Sean’s name flashed neon green over the top of it.
 Smiling, Adrian clicked over and accepted the chat invitation.

-Sean’s beaming face popped up onscreen in front of the old Tokyo Police Club poster hanging in his dorm room.
+Sean’s beaming face popped up onscreen in front of the Babymetal poster hanging in his dorm room.
 “Adrian!
 Why didn’t you call me back?”

 “I thought you’d be out partying.”
 Adrian stretched, working some of the stiffness out of his spine.
 “Congratulations on beating the Bulldogs, by the way.”